 Taking these unnecessary and toxic chemicals out of your life will free up your organs of elimination allowing them to detox’ more efficiently, instead of the heavy burden they’re under before these chemicals are removed.

 Who needs these toxic, damaging toxins anyway, especially when there are so many natural alternatives available that are doing neither us nor the earth any harm.
 They work, they smell divine – not covering your own pheromones or creating more bacteria, and very often in non-toxic, recyclable or recycled packaging.

 The word ‘cosmetics’ covers make up as well as body, hair and skin care, and in Australia manufacturers aren’t required to list the ingredients on the bottle.
-So how do we know what’s they’re made from?
-Well, the company’s that are making pure, natural and chemical free products proudly state the ingredients on the bottle.
-Nom they don’t have to but they want us to know what’s inside.
+So how do we know what cosmetics are actually made from?
+Well, the companies that are making pure, natural and chemical free products proudly state the ingredients on the bottle.
+Now, they don’t have to but they want us to know what’s inside.

 Just because words like organic, natural, botanical, essences or herbal are in the name or on the label somewhere means nothing.
-If it truly is all-natural, and toxic chemical free then it’ll say.
+If cosmetics are truly all-natural, and toxic chemical free then it’ll say.
 If it’s certified organic then you know that it has to be pure, clean and around 95% free of chemicals.
 In this case look for a certifying symbol on the packaging.